PoliTo-Rocket-Team/website-new/README.md

 ## Code formatter

-We are using a code formatter [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension to format our code for better readability across developers.
+We are using [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension to format our code for better readability across developers.
+Follow these steps to set it up:

-Steps to set up the Prettier;

 1. Download the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension.

-2. Go to vscode formatting settings;
+2. Go to vscode formatting settings:

-    Enable Format on Paste(optional)
+   - Enable Format on Paste (optional)

-    Enable Format on Save(obligatory)
+   - Enable Format on Save (obligatory)

-    Enable Format on Type(optional)
+   - Enable Format on Type (optional)

 3. Go to default formatter settings and choose **Prettier - Code formatter** extension as your default code formatter.